sjsrey/ors/ors.md

 # Science: Captured or Open

 I, and I suspect many of you, take the *science* part of regional science seriously.
 We see science as one of the best constructions of human kind, running close to beer.
-We hold it in such high esteem as science as the noble goals helping us to:
+We hold it in such high esteem as science has the noble goals helping us to:

 - understand our world
 - uncover new knowledge
 - improve our realities for the betterment of human kind

-Formal science has its origins in Descarte's Discourse on Methods in the 1637.
+Formal science has its origins in Descarte's Discourse on Methods in 1637.
 From the beginning the concept of reproducibility was at the core.
 As [@Schroeder:2013uq] notes the motto of the Royal Socieity 1671

 >Nullius in Verba[^verba]